WojciechMatuszewski/programming-notes/web/css/css.md

 Lets say you want to use CSS grid where possible and for older browsers some simple, other, layout.

-How would we go about detecting if we can use grid ?
+How would we go about detecting if we can use grid?

 Well, it turns out there is are so called **CSS Feature Queries**.